 I’ll go out on a limb here and guess that you have probably tried to reach out to someone recently who did not give you the courtesy of a response.
 You messaged, texted, or emailed them and in return you got silence.
 Frustrating, isn’t it?
-Maybe it’s just me, but it seems like this is becoming more of a phenomenon these days.
+Maybe it’s just me, but it seems like the no-reply is becoming more of a phenomenon these days.

 But before I get too carried away ranting about it, I must acknowledge my own failure here.
 I try to give people the courtesy of a prompt response, but sometimes – either for legitimate or illegitimate reasons – I don’t get it done.
 I have invited people in my social circles to hold me accountable.
 If I don’t reply to them in reasonable time, they have permission to give me a kick in the seat of the pants.
 As far as I’m concerned, though technology has transformed our lives and the way we communicate, courtesy still matters.